-A person whose activities have contaminated land or a landowner whose land has been contaminated is required to notify the EPA when they become aware of the contamination (under S60 of Contaminated Land Management Act 1997).
+A person whose activities have contaminated land or a landowner whose land has been contaminated is required to notify the EPA when they become aware of the contamination (under S60 CLM Act).
 Situations where this is required are explained in the document: Guidelines on the duty to report contamination under the Contaminated Land Management Act 1997.

-The EPA will inform Council of contaminated land matters relating to the LGA as required under S59 of the Contaminated Land Management Act 1997.
+The EPA will inform Council of contaminated land matters relating to the LGA as required under S59 of the CLM Act.